akarnokd/ThePlanetCrafterMods/README.md

 With Insects & Waterfalls update, the mod also works with Silk generators:

 - `*Silk`

+You can override the default naming convention via the `Aliases` configuration option by listing the resource id and the target naming:

+`Aliases=Iron:A,Cobalt:B,Uranim:U`

+The identifiers are case sensitive, the target names are case insensitive.
+You can have the same alias for multiple resources.
+With overrides, there is no need for the `*` prefix.

 You can have as many containers as you like, but they will be filled in non-deterministically.
 If there are no renamed containers or all renamed containers are full, the machines